Prescriptions

 Collect at your Pharmacy Service

 We can arrange for your prescription to be collected by your local pharmacist.
-Once set up, you simply need to order your prescription by telephone or by putting your request in the prescription box at reception, and your medicines will be ready for collection at your pharmacist 48 hours later, saving you the need to collect the signed prescription and wait for the pharmacist to dispense it.
+Once set up, you simply need to order your prescription as usual and your medicines will be ready for collection at your pharmacist 72 hours later, saving you the need to collect the signed prescription and wait for the pharmacist to dispense it.

-To set up this service, simply talk to the receptionists.
+To set up this service, simply talk to the receptionists or your pharmacist.
 All subsequent prescriptions will automatically be sent to your chosen pharmacist.

 You may change your pharmacist or cancel this service at any time (obviously not after a prescription has been issued and sent to the pharmacist).